- The Medicare GLP-1 Bridge demonstration program launches July 1, 2026, providing select weight-loss medications for a $50 monthly copay.

 Find clinical options for semaglutide, tirzepatide, and other medical weight loss solutions.

-• Wegovy (semaglutide) — all formulations, including injection and tablet
+- Wegovy (semaglutide) — Available in all formulations, including the subcutaneous injection and the oral tablet.

-• Zepbound (tirzepatide) — KwikPen formulation only (single-dose vial and single-dose pen are not included)
+- Zepbound (tirzepatide) — Covered exclusively in the KwikPen formulation (single-dose vials and pens are excluded).

 Who Qualifies for the Program

-• A BMI of 35 or greater, with no additional conditions required
+- A BMI of 35 or greater, with no other underlying health conditions required.

-• A BMI of 30 or greater with a diagnosis of heart failure, uncontrolled hypertension, or chronic kidney disease
+- A BMI of 30 or greater combined with a diagnosis of heart failure, high blood pressure, or kidney disease.

-• A BMI of 27 or greater with prediabetes, a previous heart attack, previous stroke, or symptomatic peripheral artery disease
+- A BMI of 27 or greater alongside prediabetes, a history of heart attack or stroke, or peripheral artery disease.

 Compare Top Weight Loss Treatments